lancenonce/lancenonce.github.io/_posts/2022-12-19-Uniting-Product-Management-and-Governance.md

----
-title: Combining Product Management and Governance
-date: "2022-12-19T10:20:38.121Z"
-template: "post"
-draft: false
-slug: "/posts/combining-product-management-and-governance"
-category: "DAOs"
-tags:
-  - "Computer Aided Governance"
-description: "This is a response to an explanation of computer-aided governance and how it is used in DAOs.
-I expand on ideas regarding the product lifecycle and how it can be categorized with governance decision making and feedback processes.
-It's interesting to see how product management and governance can be related in the future!"
-socialImage: "./media/notebook.jpg"
----
 ##### This article is in response to a Smart Contract Research Forum podcast on Computer-Aided Governance.
 Link is here: https://www.smartcontractresearch.org/t/scrf-interviews-computer-aided-governance-michael-zargham-and-jeff-emmett-ep-18/2587

 The podcast episode and article are thought-provoking and insightful to what BlockScience does.
 Though I’ve never used cadCAD, I see it used all the time in the Token Engineering Commons.
 I now feel I have a better understanding of what it’s used for and why we would need computer assistance in governance.
 I also appreciated UmarKhanEth’s response and his example using Ray Dalio’s feedback-enhanced investment strategy.
 It’s interesting to see how various industries came across the power of closed-loop systems and what innovations sprang from them.
 I particularly want to address current issues in product management and how computer-aided governance can be used to strengthen this process.